 The manatees which live in Sarasota only breed in warm waters.
 From April to November, the water is warm so the manatees eat, sleep, socialize and hang around in the toasty waters of Sarasota.

-During the winter months it gets too cold for them in Sarasota so they migrate further south to places like Key West.
+During the winter months it gets too cold for them in Sarasota so they migrate further south to places like Key West and Miami.

 In fact, the manatees would die in water that is colder than 60 degrees so they wouldn’t survive in Sarasota during the winter.